pooja170822/Edusity/README.md

 # React + Vite

-I have created a college or university website.
-The website is completely responsive and includes features such as React smooth scroll, a slider, and a working contact form.
-You can receive contact form inquiries on your email address with the help of Web3Forms.
+I recently learned how to build a college or university website using React and Vite from a YouTube tutorial.
+The website is fully responsive and includes impressive features such as smooth scrolling in React, a slider, a pop-up video, and a functional contact form.
+I also used Web3Forms to seamlessly receive contact form inquiries on an email address.